Passion Flower

 Names in Different Languages

-English (Alternate)Maypop, Purple Passionflower, True Passionflower, Wild Apricot, and Wild Passion Vine
+English (Alternate)Maypop, Purple Passionflower, True Passionflower, Wild Apricot, Wild Passion Vine

 Hindiकृष्ण कमल (Krishna Kamal)